On Strongly-equitable Social Welfare Orders Without the Axiom of Choice: Overview

 \textit{Acknowledgement} This problem was suggested to me by Paul Larson, and is here solved using the techniques of geometric set theory developed by him and Jindřich Zapletal in \cite{larson-zapletal-GST}.
 I am grateful to my advisor, Justin Moore, for a great deal of advice and encouragement without which these results would not have come to fruition.
-This research was supported in part by NSF grant DMS–1854367
+This research was supported in part by NSF grants DMS–1854367 and DMS-2451350.